jmuhlich/pysundials/doc/source/intro.rst

 such the development process is partially driven by the continuing parallel development of PySCeS.

-This documentation serves to introduce and act as a referece for PySUNDIALS.
+This documentation serves to introduce and act as a reference for PySUNDIALS.
 As such it focuses on the differences in behaviour between PySUNDIALS and SUNDIALS.
 If you wish to know more about the underlying mathematical considerations, or wish a more in depth discussion of how to go about using SUNDIALS in general,